 - A stronger school community that all students, staff, parents and governors feel they actively belong to.

-- Working with students from all years, we hope to create role models and cross year partnerships.
+- Working with students from all years, role models are created along with strong cross-year partnerships.

-- Students recognised and rewarded for performance in and beyond the classroom.
+- Students are recognised and rewarded for performance in and beyond the classroom.

-- Rewards for exceptional community work and charity efforts.
+- Rewards given for exceptional community work and charity efforts.

 - Regular opportunities to stretch and explore leadership, social and group working skills with students from different years.

 - A School Cup is awarded each year to the winning house.
 Small awards are presented to individual year group winners and certificates to each event winner, celebrating as much success as possible.